Posted By Author on April 6, 2021

-If you are diagnosed with pancreatitis, the experienced team at Charleston GI can help you identify potential risk factors and implement lifestyle changes.
+If you are diagnosed with pancreatitis, the experienced team of gastroenterologist at Charleston GI can help you identify potential risk factors and implement lifestyle changes.
 For instance, because heavy alcohol consumption is the most common cause of pancreatitis, avoiding drinking is an important lifestyle change.

 After treatment, you may also be advised to:

 If you are experiencing symptoms of pancreatitis or other digestive pains like lactose intolerance, acid reflux or inflamed bowels, you can choose a good gastroenterologist near me at Charleston GI!

 Schedule an appointment at Charleston GI today!
 No referral needed!